Click here to review text of state statute (see Conn. Gen. Stat. §36a-701b).

 Subject to statute:

-Any person who conducts business in Connecticut, and who, in the ordinary course of such person's business, owns, licenses, or maintains computerized data that includes personal information.
+Any person who owns, licenses or maintains computerized data that includes personal information.

 [Connecticut has specific statutes which could apply to those engaged in the insurance business.]